 If your dog’s shaking his head or scratching his ears constantly, it could be a dog ear yeast infection.
 One or both of his ears might have a yeasty smell, or black-brown gunk caking the insides.
 When your dog’s ears are crusty, smelly and inflamed, it’s a warning sign of a bigger health issue …

 Here’s how to look beyond your dog’s ears to find the problem … and the solution.

 What is Ear Yeast?

 This type of yeast infection affects the visible part of your dog’s ear.
 Inflammation in the outer flap of your dog’s ear is called otitis externa.

 A dog ear yeast infection may be mistaken for allergies.
 But it’s often caused by yeast.
-It could be candida, the most common type of yeast … but it might also be malassezia, a different fungus.
+It could be candida, the most common type of yeast … but it might also be malassezia, a different type of yeast.
 Yeast can smell musty … a bit like an old shoe.
-Your dog’s itching will be intense, and there may be a brown or black discharge (wipe the inside of the ear with a cotton ball or pad to see if it comes out brown and greasy).
+Your dog’s itching will be intense, and there may be a brown or black discharge.
+(Wipe the inside of the ear with a cotton ball or pad to see if it comes out brown and greasy.)

-Here are some common signs of a yeast infection in your dog’s ears:
+Here are some common dog ear yeast infection symptoms …

 - Swelling, sometimes with redness, inside the ears